 Soul: SOUL HACK!!!!!

-- Most of the Super Robot genre, with special mention to GaoGaiGar, G Gundam, and Tengen Toppa Gurren Lagann.
+- Most of the Super Robot Genre, with special mention to GaoGaiGar, Mobile Fighter G Gundam, and Tengen Toppa Gurren Lagann.
 The Real Robot genre split off specifically by doing away with the ham.

 - Tengen Toppa Gurren Lagann took this to another level in the second movie; the cast ham it up even more than they did in the original series.
 The best example is probably Lordgenome, who goes from saying "OVERLLOOAAAAD!" in the original series, to "OOOOOAAAVAAALOOOOWWAAHHHHDDDDAAAAH!!!" in the second movie.
 Possibly, the greatest mistake of the English dub is not providing the incredible ham that was constant in most early dubs.

 - Lordgenome is just the tip of the iceberg.
 While the Antispiral was somewhat hammy in the original (as being hammy generally led to spiral power, which is against the Antispirals), the movie took it up to 11.
 Case in point: "Interesting!
 Then...
 Anti Spiral...
 Giga...
 DOOOORRRIILLLL....
 BREEEEAAAAAKKKKAAAAA!!!!!"

 - Mobile Fighter G Gundam might just be even more full of Ham.
 Between all of the over-the-top martial arts cliches, the speeches given in between every punch, and the entire premise of fighting a martial arts tournament with giant robots to determine the next ruler of the world, it's impossible to not invoke this trope.
 That's not even including the fact that everyone and everything is Hot-Blooded (from the Wrench Wench main love interest to the stereotypically Knight in Shining Armor Frenchman to a horse).